ALisTaIR5268/QaKkU9HY/7RHfSv/_eagu/design-patterns_j1k7_1741616733.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at liebler.dominik@gmail.com.
-All complaints will be reviewed and investigated and will result in a response that Further details of specific enforcement policies may be posted separately.
+All complaints will be reviewed and investigated and will result in a response that

 faith may face temporary or permanent repercussions as determined by other members of the project's leadership.